EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * corr = 0, the transport does not provide a correlation mechanism.

-   * corr = 1, the transport rovides a correlation mechanism that enables the Responder to correlate message_2 and message_1.
+   * corr = 1, the transport provides a correlation mechanism that enables the Responder to correlate message_2 and message_1.

-   * corr = 2, the transport rovides a correlation mechanism that enables the Initiator to correlate message_3 and message_2.
+   * corr = 2, the transport provides a correlation mechanism that enables the Initiator to correlate message_3 and message_2.

-   * corr = 3, the transport rovides a correlation mechanism that enables both parties to correlate all three messages.
+   * corr = 3, the transport provides a correlation mechanism that enables both parties to correlate all three messages.

 For example, if the key exchange is transported over CoAP, the CoAP Token can be used to correlate messages, see {{coap}}.